SOLVED! Roomba Error 19 issue [5 possible Fixes]

 Fear not; rebooting is not the same as a factory reset.
 It’s just like turning off and then on a device.

-You can do this from Irobot Home App or manually by pressing the dock button.
+You can do this from the Irobot Home App or manually by pressing the dock button.
 However, in the Home App, this process is named “force close’ which you will find in the settings menu.

 • Roomba 500 and 600 Series: For 10 seconds, press and hold SPOT Clean and Dock.